Ragavi-Mukkara/my-gitam-redesign/README.md

-# my-GITAM-redesign
-UX redesign case study for the GITAM student portal
-# 🎯 My-GITAM Student Portal UX Redesign
+# 🎯 My-GITAM Student Portal Redesign

 This repository contains a UX case study focused on redesigning the My-GITAM student portal to improve usability, clarity, and task completion